 At Oak Street Health, our network of primary care practices for low-income older adults in the Midwest, we’ve certainly invested in longer and more frequent visits, with the goal of creating more time and space for engagement to occur, but we’ve also encouraged teams and physicians to generate opportunities for patients to engage by being active listeners in the exam rooms.
 To be active listeners, we focus on removing the computer from the physical space between physicians and patients using highly trained medical scribes (a.k.a. “ninjas”), on asking open-ended questions that encourage patients to explore the limits of their knowledge, and on repeating our patients’ own words back to them so we can confirm understanding together.
 It’s far more important for our patients to address their gaps in understanding than it is for physicians to bill a complete, 10-system review of systems.

-This blog post originally appeared in NEJM Catalyst on June 8, 2016.
+This slide originally appeared in NEJM Catalyst on June 8, 2016.